-Secured loans let you borrow money using one of your assets as collateral to get easier approval and better rates and terms.
+Secured loans allow you to borrow money using one of your assets as collateral to get easier approval and better rates and terms.
 Life insurance may not be the first asset to come to mind when getting a secured loan, but you can use your policy as collateral through a process called collateral assignment of life insurance.
 This article will explain how collateral assignment of life insurance works and how to apply for it, then review some alternatives to using life insurance as collateral.

 Collateral assignment of life insurance involves using your life insurance policy’s death benefit as loan collateral.1 This means that if you can’t repay what you owe, the lender has the right to collect the collateral amount from your policy.